All Tuesdays 1-5pm

 The June garden is wonderfully explosive as the roses turn from bud to bloom and their scent wafts on the air.
 They festoon the old walls, the trees and the pergola in the cottage garden; they clamber over two of the arches in the wisteria walk and surround the gazebo just behind.
 They criss cross several beams around the old pool.
 They climb the house walls, and the barn walls.
 They clamber through the trees around the lawn and in the orchard and winter walk.
 We have over forty climbing and rambling roses, each a huge delight.

-As the season advances the montana clematis (Boughton Star is a winner) give way to the late flowering clematis start to bloom including Mme Julia Correvon, Rhapsody, Blue Angel and others, all gorgeous as they flirt with the roses.
+As the season advances the montana clematis (Boughton Star is a winner) give way to the late flowering clematis including Mme Julia Correvon, Rhapsody, Blue Angel and others, all gorgeous as they flirt with the roses.
 We have over 80 to enjoy over the coming weeks and months.

 The Garden is also full of poppies, white hesperis, masses of purple Allium christophii, iris, nigella, astrantia, delphiniums, geraniums and foxgloves all my favourite flowers, rich with nectar and insects.
 Fragrant white Philadelphus flowers as well.
 As the month progresses, the wild flower meadow is in full of flower both with the native grasses and native flowers, all loved by a myriad of insects.

 The edible flower garden is a treat at this time of year with many roses and lavender blooms being turned into cakes for my groups.
 Daylilies, sage, thyme and marigold flowers are other treats.
 If you wish to see how to use them contact Kathy about a Group Demonstration 15-26 people or come on my special Edible Flower Extravaganza morning and stay for a floral lunch.

 We have added borders of lavender where the box has been removed from the formal garden.
 It looks wonderful and provides the perfect larder my lavender and lemon cakes.